Understanding Social Security Disability Benefits

 • Household Tasks

-What guides are used to determine if I am engaging in substantial
+What guides are used to determine if I am engaging in substantial gainful activity?

 • Your earnings.
 If your gross earnings averaged more than $1000.00 a